kyma-project/kyma/docs/05-technical-reference/00-custom-resources/oper-01-istio.md

     numTrustedProxies: 1
 ```

-The following table lists all the possible parameters of the given resource together with their descriptions:
+The following table lists all the possible parameters of a given resource together with their descriptions:

 <!-- TABLE-START -->
 ### Istio.operator.kyma-project.io/v1alpha1